Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 5. Contact Your Creditors and Financial Institutions

-6. Report the Fraud to the Appropriate State and Federal Agencies
+6. Notify Appropriate State and Federal Agencies

 |Type of Identity Theft||Who to Notify|

-|Social Security Number Fraud||The FTC and U.S. Social Security Administration|
+|Social Security fraud||The FTC and U.S. Social Security Administration|

-|Passport Fraud||U.S. State Department, Passport Services Department|
+|Passport fraud||U.S. State Department, Passport Services Department|

-|Tax Fraud||The FTC and IRS|
+|Tax fraud||The FTC and IRS|

-|Mail Theft||U.S. Postal Inspection Service|
+|Mail theft or fraud||U.S. Postal Inspection Service|

 7. Change Your Passwords